JakovljevicFilip/thoughtless-api/README.md

 docker compose -f docker-compose.prod.yml exec thoughtless-api php artisan route:cache docker compose -f docker-compose.prod.yml exec thoughtless-api php artisan view:cache
 ```

 ---

+> ⚠️ This step is **not needed when running as root**, but required when deploying as another user.

+---